Gulkada

 Gulkada (Pashto: ،ګلکده) is an administrative unit, known as Union council in Tehsil Babuzai, or Wards of Swat District in the Khyber Pakhtunkhwa province of Pakistan.

 According to Khyber Pakhtunkhwa Local Government Act 2013.
-District Swat has 67 Wards, of which total amount of Village Councils is 170, and Neighbourhood Councils is 44.
+District Swat has 67 Wards, of which total number of Village Councils is 170, and Neighbourhood Councils is 44.

 Gulkada is Territorial Ward, which is further divided in three Neighbourhood Councils: